GreysonPMeyer/Omni-Search/README.md

 ## About <a name="about"></a>
-This project utilizes image processing and machine learning techniques to match input artwork with similar pieces based on various parameters such as:
+This project utilizes the k-means algorithm to match input artwork with similar pieces based on color palette & composition.
-* Art type
-* Color palette
-* Composition

-The system extracts key features and provides a list of similar art pieces from a pre-existing database by uploading an image.
+The system extracts key features from the input image and provides a list of art pieces from the OmniArt database with similar features.

 ## Features <a name="features"></a>
 - **Art Style Recognition:** Detect and match art styles